ezsystems/commerce-documentation/docs/getting_started/extending_the_frontend/how_to_change_button_color_css.md

 {% endstylesheets %}
 ```

-Please add the line "\<link rel="stylesheet" href="/css/custom.css"/\>" in the \<head\> section of the pagelayout.html.twig
+Please add the line `<link rel="stylesheet" href="/css/custom.css"/>` in the `<head>` section of the `pagelayout.html.twig`

-Now the new custom.css file is overriding all the vendor css and you can start overriding the styles of the project.
+Now the new `custom.css` file is overriding all the vendor css and you can start overriding the styles of the project.

+!!! note

-If you dont see any changes please remove the cache\!
+    If you don't see any changes please remove the cache!